-According to Caya and Hakim (2024), the principles of democracy are equality, freedom, and pluralism.
+According to Abdillah, the principles of democracy consist of equality, freedom, and pluralism.
 Terminologically, the word "freedom" comes from the root word "free" which describes the state of freedom or independence.
-Opinions refer to thoughts, assumptions, or judgments about something (e.g., a person or event).
+Opinions refer to thoughts, assumptions, or judgments about something (a person, event, etc.).
 Freedom of expression is the right of every citizen to express their ideas freely and responsibly, both orally and in writing, in accordance with the provisions of applicable laws and regulations laws and regulations.
-Freedom of expression is a fundamental right for every human being from birth (Laila, 2019).
+Freedom of expression is a fundamental right of every human being from birth (Laila, 2019).